W-algebras, Gaussian Free Fields and $\mathfrak{g}$-Dotsenko-Fateev integrals: From the free-field to -algebras

-where the multilinear forms are such that $\Wb^{(s)}_\lambda$ has coefficients in $\R^r$.
-Now in agreement with Equation~\eqref{eq:inv_phi} taking the adjoint yields
+where the multilinear forms $\Wb^{(s)}_\lambda$ have coefficients in $\a$.
+Now in agreement with Equation~\eqref{eq:inv_phi}

-where $\psi:z\mapsto\frac1z$ is a M\"obius transform of the plane.
-Now we know the transformation rule for $\Wb^{(s)}$ under the action of such maps as stated in Proposition~\ref{prop:mobius}.
-Expanding the result in modes we thus get that
+where $\psi:z\mapsto\frac1z$ is a M\"obius transform of the sphere.
+By the transformation rule for $\Wb^{(s)}$ under the action of such maps from Proposition~\ref{prop:mobius}, we can expand the result in modes and get

 We conclude that, as desired, $\left(\W s_n\right)^*=(-1)^s\W s_{-n}$. \end{proof} \begin{remark} Up to renormalization and depending on the convention we may rather ask that $\left(\W s_n\right)^*=\W s_{-n}$.
 We stress that the proof does not rely on the particular representation chosen but is only based on the fact that the Heisenberg algebra satisfies Equation~\eqref{eq:adj_A}. \end{remark}